GreenStar Homes Certification Manual Version 4

 Verification

-Completed solar-ready checklist, photos of details from the checklist, and breaker box.
+Completed solar-ready checklist, photos of all details and breaker box.

 Floorscore or Green Label Plus on new carpet